galeshayek/pizza-project/readme.md

 - **Search Bar:** A search bar is available to filter recipes within each category page, allowing users to quickly find specific recipes.
 - **Dynamic Protected Route Component:** Enhances security by allowing access to certain routes only to users with the appropriate role level.
 This feature supports future scalability because of the ability to set the Auth level through the component prop.
 - **Dynamic Favorites System:** Users can add and remove recipes from their favorites in real-time.
 The favorites system updates on the go, providing a personalized experience.
+- \*_CRUD Operations:_ Users can create, read, update, and delete their own recipes, ensuring full control over their shared content.

 ## How to Use Pizza Master